coleifer/peewee/docs/peewee/cookbook.rst

 Some database engines may not allow a connection to be shared across threads, notably sqlite.
-If you would like peewee to maintain a single connection per-thread, instantiate your database with ``threadlocals=True``:
+If you would like peewee to maintain a single connection per-thread, instantiate your database with ``threadlocals=True`` (*recommended*):

 .. code-block:: python

     concurrent_db = SqliteDatabase('stats.db', threadlocals=True)

 The above implementation stores connection state in a thread local and will only use that connection for a given thread.
-Sqlite can also share a connection across threads natively, so if you would prefer to use sqlite's native support:
+Pysqlite can share a connection across threads, so if you would prefer to reuse a connection in multiple threads:

 .. code-block:: python